 Think about Borders, Toys“R”Us and Blockbuster.
 People haven’t stopped buying books.
 People probably watch more movies and TV shows than ever before.
 Binge watching wasn’t a thing before.
 The theme here is the companies that failed didn’t have to.
 They failed because they didn’t see the next thing coming, or they rested on their laurels, or a combination of both.
 The companies that failed didn’t see, or they couldn’t peer around the corners to that next phase.
 These things didn’t happen overnight.
 As I mentioned, Amazon is 30 years old now, but these one-time giants and icons that defined categories and created categories faded away, despite having all the same chances, access to the same markets and information and they could have built, bought, rented or created all the same tools.
 They ultimately squandered what could have been an unfair advantage for them.

-In part two we’ll shift gears and look at some positive examples and how dealers can learn from both.
+Click HERE for Part 2, where we’ll shift gears and look at some positive examples and how dealers can learn from both.